International Conference on Climate Change: Subsequent conferences

 The second conference was held in New York City with the theme, "Global Warming: Was It Ever Really a Crisis?"
 The keynote address was given by Czech Republic President Václav Klaus.
 Other speakers included Jack Schmitt, Richard Lindzen, Stephen McIntyre, Willam Gray, Tom McClintock and Christopher Booker.

 The third conference was held in Washington, D.C.

 The 2009 report of the NIPCC, "Climate Change Reconsidered", was released in conjunction with the conference.

 The fourth conference was held in Chicago, Illinois with the theme, "Reconsidering the Science and Economics."

 The fifth conference was held in Sydney, Australia.

 The sixth conference was held in Washington, D.C., with the theme, "Restoring the Scientific Method."

 The seventh conference was held in Chicago, Illinois, in May 2012.
 The theme was "Real Science, Real Choices."
 Due to a controversial billboard ad run by the Heartland Institute leading up to the conference, there was a drop in attendance and expected speakers Donna Laframboise and Ross McKitrick cancelled in protest.
 The seventh conference was the main subject of an episode Climate of Doubt by the Frontline documentary TV series.

 At the end of the seventh conference, Heartland Institute president Joseph Bast announced that there were no plans to continue the conferences, due to flagging participation and funding shortfalls.
 However the conferences continued.

 The eighth conference was held in Munich, Germany, in November/December 2012.
 It was held in partnership with the European Institute for Climate and Energy (a German nonprofit organization of climate change deniers).
 The event doubled as the Fifth International Conference on Climate and Energy.

 The ninth conference was held in Las Vegas in July 2014.

 The tenth conference was held in Washington, D.C., in June 2015.

 The eleventh conference on was held at the Haus der Technik in Essen, Germany, in December 2015.

 The twelfth conference was held in Washington, D.C., in March 2017.
 Speakers included Lamar Smith, chair of the United States House Committee on Science, Space and Technology.

 The thirteenth conference was held in Washington, D.C., at the Trump Hotel in July, 2019, with the theme "Best Science, Winning Energy Policies."
 The conference was promoted as featuring "the courageous men and women who spoke the truth about climate change during the height of the global warming scare.
 Now, many of them are advising the new administration or joining it in senior positions."

 The fourteenth conference was in Las Vegas in October, 2021, with the theme "The Great Reset: Climate Realism vs. Climate Socialism".
 The conference was both in-person and live-streamed online due to Covid-19.

 The fifteenth conference was in Orlando Florida, in February 2023, with the theme "Is the True Crisis Climate Change … or Climate Policy?"
 Keynote speakers included U.S. Senator Ron Johnson, Representative Lauren Boebert, and climate-denier fossil fuels advocate Alex Epstein.

+The sixteenth conference will be in Washington, DC in April, 2026.